Gettysburg - Devil’s Den and Little Round Top - 4:30 to 5:30pm

 American Battlefield Trust’s map of the Battle of Gettysburg - Devil’s Den and Little Round Top, 4:30 - 5:30 P.M.

-John B. Hood was seriously wounded by artillery fire early in the attack of his division.
-Evander Law was the senior brigade commander, but he would not be notified of Hood’s wounding until late in the attack.
+General John B. Hood was seriously wounded by artillery fire early in the attack of his division.
+General Evander Law was the senior brigade commander, but he would not be notified of Hood’s wounding until late into the attack.
 The rough terrain and lack of direction from the division level scattered Hood’s brigades; some turned north while others continued east.
 Fighting from behind trees and rock walls around the Slyder farm, the 2nd U. S. Sharpshooters Regiment from the III Corps slowed the advance of Law’s brigade.
 As they retired from Law’s oncoming men, the Sharpshooters drew them east toward the Round Tops.
 Law’s men, worn out from a long march, pushed east up Plum Run valley in pursuit of the Sharpshooters.